-Read accesses and write access must be scheduled such that one transaction is initiated on any clock cycle.
+Read access and write access must be scheduled such that one transaction is initiated on any clock cycle.
 If both ports are selected on the same K clock rise, the arbitration depends on the previous state of the SRAM.
-If both ports were deselected, the read port takes priority.
+If both ports are deselected, the read port takes priority.
 If a read was initiated on the previous cycle, the write port takes priority (as read operations can not be initiated on consecutive cycles).
+If a write was initiated on the previous cycle, the read port takes priority (as write operations can not be initiated on consecutive cycles).
 If a write was initiated on the previous cycle, the read port takes priority (as write operations can not be initiated on consecutive cycles).
 Therefore, asserting both port selects active from a deselected state results in alternating read or write operations being initiated, with the first access being a read.